Agkura/InfiniteLoop/README.md

 Passing a handler function to children components at will through the use of the redux `Provider` and `Connect` as well as the history manipulation from `react-router`'s `withRouter`, the tab navigation bar can remain modular yet appropriately direct and render the user experience with minimal re-renders.

+#### *Limited State*
+The `react` state is purposefully kept small, lightweight and normalized.
+This keeps Ajax requests light and leaves the heavy-lifting to RoR and PostgreSql.
+The maximum number of Questions maintained on the client-side is 20.
+The answer slice was left un-capped in attempting to keep in line with the efficiency and availability mantra of the InfinteLoop user experience.
+You can find more information on the initial proposal, state structure and RESTful routes used:

+[Initial Proposal][proposal]

 ### Beyond the MVP
 Though the base functionality has been achieved, there are a few more important components, though not required for usability, that will need to be implemented:
 * Allowing comments for both questions and answers, in order to foster discussion.